Agnelli's failed coup: 'Judas-like' Juventus president has lost powerful allies over Super League 'betrayal' | Goal.com

 By the time the Corriere dello Sport and La Repubblica were releasing excerpts from an interview with Agnelli late on Tuesday night, in which Agnelli claimed the Super League founders had formed a "blood pact" and the project had a "100 per cent possibility of success", the Premier League participants had already pulled out.

 Agnelli's humiliation was complete.
 He has refused to apologise, though.
-Tellingly, the statement Juve released on the Super League's collapse didn't even reference the fans.
+Tellingly, the statement Juve released on the Super League's collapse didn't even reference the club's fans, some of whom had hung a banner outside their stadium reading, "Our history must not be tarnished, bartered or commercialised.
+We are Juventus FC.
+No to the Super League... shame on you!"

 "If you tell me other methods for putting together such projects... if you were to ask the authorisation of others, I don’t think you would have carried out a project like this," Agnelli told Reuters on Wednesday..